raine-works/quiz-api/README.md

 As of today there is only one quiz available.
 How well do you know old greg?
 Available at quizzes.raineworks.com/api/old-greg.

-Use "quizzes.raineworks.com/api/${quiz-name}/quiz" to get the quiz questions, multiple choice questions, and correct answer.
+Use "quizzes.raineworks.com/api/${quiz-name}/quiz" to get the quiz questions, multiple choice answers, and correct answer.
 To check if a users answer to a question is correct use "quizzes.raineworks.com/api/${quiz-name}/validate?id=${id}&answer=${answer}".
 By passing the ID and answer in the params object of your request you will recieve either a TRUE or FALSE response.